Home » Big Island » 101 Best Things to do on the Big Island with Kids

 Hulihee Palace in Kona.
 Photo credit: Marcie Cheung

-They have docent-guided tours where you can learn more about the Hawaiian monarchy and this historic Big Island attraction.
+They have decent-guided tours where you can learn more about the Hawaiian monarchy and this historic Big Island attraction.

 One of the most unique Hawaii botanical gardens is the Kona Cloud Forest Sanctuary.